Our Team

 Isabel Dokhanchi

-Isabel Dokhanchi (she/her/hers) is a Youth Support Staff at Men As Peacemakers.
+Isabel Dokhanchi (she/her/hers) is a Student Activities Advisor at the University of Minnesota Twin Cities.
 She recently graduated from the University of Minnesota-Duluth with a degree in Interdisciplinary Studies with a focus on communicating difference, a minor in Deaf Studies, and a certificate to teach English as a foreign language.

 photo of Isabel Dokhanchi

-Laura (she/her/hers) is the Domestic Violence Restorative Circles Coordinator at Men As Peacemakers.
-She has an A.S. in Psychology, a B.A. in IS-Psychology of Domestic Violence, a B.A. in Criminology and is currently a student in UMD's M.P.S. graduate program with a focus on violence prevention and community building.
-Laura also developed and taught Intro to Domestic Violence at UMD in the Spring of 2022.
+Laura (she/her/hers) focuses on healing from trauma through restorative and transformational approaches.
+Laura co-runs a restorative practice program she developed for those residing at correctional facilities.
+She has an A.S. in Psychology, a B.A. in IS-Psychology of Domestic Violence, a B.A. in Criminology, and a Masters' degree through UMD's Master of Professional Studies program with a focus on violence prevention and community building.

 Photo of Laura Anderson